Skip to content

-If you’ve been into a health food store recently you will have done well not to notice the proliferation of different types and flavours of Kombucha!
-Why so popular?
-Well, Kombucha is tangy, sparkling and refreshing, made as it is from fermented black or green tea, and flavoured with spices or fruit.
+If you’ve been into a health food store recently you will have done well not to notice the proliferation of different types and flavours of kombucha!
+Why is it so popular?
+Well, kombucha is tangy, sparkling and refreshing, made from fermented black or green tea, and flavoured with spices or fruit.
 Although sugar is used to support the fermentation process, a decent kombucha shouldn’t be sugary – and yes, you can make it at home!
 A relief for those trying to avoid the expense of a shop-bought bottle.
 But you will need a starter culture, otherwise known as a SCOBY (symbiotic culture of bacteria and yeast) - Equinox Kombucha and Happy Kombucha are great places to head for kits and recipes.

 Kimchi is a staple dish in Korea.
 With an intensely flavoured cabbage as the main ingredient, it also includes a variety of fiery spices such as chili powder, as well as spring onion, garlic and ginger.
 It’s the Lactobacillus bacteria found on the surface of the cabbage that converts the sugar and carbs into lactic acid, preserving the vegetables and supplying the tang!

-In its simplest form, Sauerkraut is probably the easiest of all the fermented foods to make, requiring only 2 ingredients, cabbage and salt.
+In its simplest form, sauerkraut is probably the easiest of all the fermented foods to make, requiring only two ingredients: cabbage and salt.
 Historically, in the UK, we’ve tended to pickle using vinegar, rather than brining vegetables using salt to preserve them.
 This is an important distinction because whilst the former doesn’t result in live cultures, the latter does.
-Sauerkraut is a fantastic combination of pre- and probiotics: Friendly bacteria plus the food that nourishes its growth.
+Sauerkraut is a fantastic combination of pre- and probiotics - friendly bacteria plus the food that nourishes its growth.
 And, as I say, probably the most straightforward of all the fermented food recipes.
 For inspiration, look no further than the Minimalist Baker for a fabulously coloured kraut – a great accompaniment to salads, wraps & sandwiches.
 Making it at home will mean it’s not pasteurised, unlike some shop-bought offerings.
 The pasteurisation process unfortunately destroys the beneficial bacteria.

 This article was written by lifestyle author Zoe Gray in collaboration with lifestyle writer Penny Archer.